Heat-Miser/tinynuke-toolset/miasm/README.md

 ## How to use ?

-Miasm is pretty cool but a bit painful to install on several OS, so I provide a Dockerfile.
+Miasm is pretty cool but a bit painful to install on several OS, so I provide a Dockerfile based on the official miasm/base image (thanks a lot Camille for that 👍️)

 First, build the docker image by moving to the miasm directory and using the following command